cjdoucette/dpdk/examples/queues/README.md

 The algorithm for recognizing whether a packet is a request or already has a capability needs to be implemented.

 The application needs to be tested at high packet processing speeds to test its performance.

+The request and granted threads dequeue from their rings using 64 packets at a time, and won't dequeue if there are fewer than 64.
+So we should explore the tradeoffs of using variant that will dequeue up to 64.